soluble-ai/kubetap/README.md

 ## What is Kubetap?

-Kubetap enables an operator to intercept all incoming HTTP traffic for a given Kubernetes Service.
+Kubetap is a kubectl plugin that enables an operator to easily deploy intercepting proxies for Kubernetes Services.

 ## Why Kubetap?